bash0/cewe2pdf/README.md

 cewe2pdf
 ========

 A python script to turn cewe photobooks into pdf documents.
-The CEWE pdf export is achieved by interpreting the mcf xml-files and compiling a pdf document which looks exactly like the cewe photo book.
+The CEWE pdf export is achieved by interpreting the mcf xml-files and compiling a pdf document which looks like the cewe photo book.

+There are many unsupported options, so an exact conversion cannot be guaranteed.

 tags: mcf2pdf, mcf_to_pdf, CEWE Fotobuch als pdf speichern, Fotobuch nach pdf exportieren, cewe Fotobuch pdf, mcf in pdf umwandeln, aus CEW-Fotobuch ein pdf machen, cewe Fotobuch pdf